jakvah/TTT4275-EstimationProject/README.md

 ### Automation
 In order to perform and analyze larger simulations `auto.py` has been provided.
 It simulates point **a)** from above, but iterates through FFTs of lengths 2^{10,12,14,16,18,20}.
 For each FFT length iteration the signal is simulated with SNRs of {-10,0,10,20,30,40,50,60} [dB].
 The amount of iterations are 1000.
 The results are saved to an Excel Spreedsheet file.

+### Math functions

+The necessary mathematical calculations are done in a seperate module named `buggesmatteland.py` It is imported by both `main.py` and `auto.py` and must be included in the same folder.